David L O Smith

 TK Horsebox

-Sadly, we did not really use it enough so we sold it a few years ago.
+Sadly, we did not really use it enough so we sold it a some years ago.

 click on the images below for larger views and more details 7mm Scale (O Gauge, 43.5 : 1) Railway Engineering Models